"Goodbye bananas! See ya, mango! GTFO apples, you sneaky sugar bombs!"

 The benefits far outweigh the (nonexistent) costs

 While it is true that sugar can cause inflammation, you again should not lose sleep over the sugar found in fruit.
+Much less, fret about possible sugar withdrawal symptoms.
 Fruits are rich in antioxidants, which are potent anti-inflammatory agents.
 "Fruit sugars do not cause inflammation in the body in the same way as added sugars," Gans affirms.

 To those who are still wary of fruit, Gans says that you should "100 percent not worry."
 In fact, she adds that if you are not eating fruit on a consistent basis, you are "decreasing your opportunity for important nutrients that your body needs."
 This is because fruits are packed with nutritional benefits.